AndyHoette/MockOS/docs/studio17.md

 1. Andy Hoette, Andrew Hyde, Peter Adams-Agresti

-2. We ran the first 10 tests in the studio 17 test suite and they worked :)
+2. We ran the first 10 tests in the studio 17 test suite, and they worked :)

 3. The biggest takeaway from the group was the fact that you can have different implementations and still use the same code.
 This makes the code more extendable and more flexible.